smdogroup/tacs/docs/source/core/TACS.rst

-Direct interface
+Direct
-****************

-TACS has interfaces at the C++ level and the Python level.
-TACS is implemented in C++, so the interface through C++ contains all publicly accessible class member functions.
-The Python level interface wraps the most important classes and functions, of which the most frequently used are discussed below.
+******

+In the direct Python interface for TACS, the user will be responsible for setting up and bookkeeping of most TACS objects.
+This includes objects like: the MeshLoader, Assembler, state vectors, FE matrices, etc.
+This approach allows for more visibility into the workings of the C++ source code, but can be daunting for new users.
+For a more simplified user interface where most of this setup and bookkeeping has been automated for the user, see :ref:`pytacs/pytacs:pyTACS`.

 Workflow
 --------

 The most common usage of TACS is to evaluate the values and gradients of desired structural functions with respect to specified design variables.
-In general, this workflow proceeds as follows:
+Using the direct interface, this workflow proceeds as follows:

 #.
 Load in a finite element model of the desired structure (in the form of a NASTRAN-style